canonical/kubeflow-rocks/jupyter-scipy/CONTRIBUTING.md

 ```

 ## Preinstalling MLflow Library
-MLflow must be preinstalled in the Rock.
+MLflow must be preinstalled in the rock.
 The latest version can be checked [here](https://github.com/canonical/mlflow-operator/blob/main/metadata.yaml#L18).

 The upstream Docker image does **not** install MLflow by default.
 This is required for integration purposes within the Charmed Kubeflow ecosystem.

-## Running the Rock Locally
+## Running the rock Locally
-To build the Rock locally, use:
+To build the rock locally, use:
 ```sh
 tox -e pack
 tox -e export-to-docker